History of the Jews in Békés (Hungary): The Holocaust

 From 1941, forced labour was imposed on the Jews, and all of the Jews of Békés County went either to the ghettos and/or to the concentration camps of Békéscsaba and Szolnok.
 Others were deported on transports to Auschwitz-Birkenau and Strasshof.

-Around 5,000 Békés County Jews were murdered in the Holocaust.
-Of the 2,000 survivors, very few returned to the area and now the Békés County Jewish community is very small and is concentrated in Békéscsaba where a new synagogue has been built.
+Of the estimated 6,200 Jews who were deported from Békés County, approximately 5,000 were murdered in the Holocaust.
+Of the 2,000 survivors, very few returned to the area and now the Békés County Jewish community is very small and is concentrated in the county's capital, Békéscsaba, where a new synagogue has been built.

 Holocaust memorial days

 In Békéscsaba, Orosháza, Gyula, Szarvas, Tótkomlós and Doboz - every year, in summer.